MisterSpoc/Oscilloscope-Project/README.md

 # Common Issues

-If you are getting an "Unknown Error" error message it is very likely that the data duration is not large enough.
+If you are getting an "Unknown Error" error message it is very likely that the data duration is not long enough.
 Increase the value and try again.
-If this does not work, please do a fresh upload of the .ino code included in our Arduino repository and try again.
+If this issue persists, double check that the baud rate you enter in the application matches the one uploaded to the Arduino.
+Mismatched baud rates can cause data collection to fail.

 # Necessary Libraries for functionality